-RESIDENCE LIFE
+RESIDENCE LIFE OFFICE

-Residential living is a significant part of the Liberal arts education experience.
+Residential living is a significant part of the Liberal Arts education experience.
 AUBG provides student housing in the Skaptopara 1, 2, and 3 Residence Halls.
-They offer double rooms and suites, and a limited number of single rooms.
-All rooms and suites are wired for internet access, and each residence hall has computer labs, coffee and snacks machines, and lounges with TV sets.
-Skaptopara 1 and 2 have a laundry service.
+The residence halls offer double rooms and suites, and a limited number of single rooms.
+All rooms and suites are wired for internet access, and each residence hall has study rooms, coffee and snack machines, and lounges with TV sets.
+Skaptopara 1 and 2 have a self-service laundry.
 There is a café in Skaptopara 1.

-Residence hall programs and procedures are designed to carry out and support the educational mission of AUBG as a residential university.
-Therefore, all undergraduate students are required to live on campus.
+Residence Life policies and procedures are designed to carry out and support the educational mission of AUBG as a residential university.
+All first-year students and sophomores (0-56 academic credits) are required to live on campus.